Our Professional Biographies

 Linda and Dick have authored the book, Historic Photos of Arizona as well as co-authors of Ali-Shonak: the Story of Arizona with their lifelong friends, Teresa and Ken Jackway.
 This textbooks can now be found in the iTune bookstore under the title Arizona: The Grand Adventure.
 In fact all their books dealing with Arizona can now be found in the iTune bookstore.

-For the past 10 years they have written over 320 stories about Arizona for the In&Out of Anthem magazine/Anthem News - http://www.anthemnews.com/ They also write a monthly story of the Our Amazing Planet website - http://www.ouramazingplanet.com Now with their 5 pound Yorkie, Ms. Gypsy, they all continue to travel, learn and teach about Arizona.
+For the past 10 years they have written over 320 stories about Arizona for the In&Out of Anthem magazine/Anthem News - http://www.anthemnews.com/ They also write a monthly story of the Live Science website - https://www.livescience.com/ Now with their 5 pound Yorkie, Ms. Gypsy, they all continue to travel, learn and teach about Arizona.